-At this point, the task can be saved and closed to allow you time to counsel the patient on the medication and perform any recommended interventions.
+At any point, the task can be saved and closed to allow you time to counsel the patient on the medication and perform any recommended interventions.

-Once you have counseled the patient according to the assessment results and suggestions, return to the task and complete the intervention section, selecting Yes, No, or Not Indicated as appropriate.
-Select the time spent with the patient, and add any notes or Related Items (such as the condition for which the opioid was prescribed), and select "Continue".
+Once you have counseled the patient according to the assessment results and suggestions, complete the remaining interventions.
+Select the time spent with the patient, and add any notes or Related Items (such as the condition for which the opioid was prescribed), and select "Continue" to complete the task.

 The details of your pharmacy's ONE Rx Screening activities will automatically be reported to the ONE Rx Project Administration on a monthly basis, and these reports will be utilized to calculate your pharmacy's payment.